- Docs

 File Descriptor Limits

-File descriptor limit errors may show up if you have too much concurrent traffic flowing through a single Logdriver instance.
-If you notice these errors in the logs you should either increase the file descriptor limit on that Logdriver or horizontally scale to provide more Logdrivers to the TSP the overloaded one is serving.
+File descriptor limit errors may show up if you have high concurrent traffic flowing through a single TSL instance.
+If you notice these errors in the logs you should either increase the file descriptor limit associated with TSL or increase the number of sidecar TSLs you have per TSP.

 Example Deployments